omgupta1608/go_ecommerce_server/README.md

 - Get Order Details - ADMIN and CUSTOMER
 - Get Product Information - ADMIN and CUSTOMER
 - Get Top 3 Customers - ADMIN and CUSTOMER
+- Retry Mechanism - A cron job runs everyday at 6am to see if there are any pending orders and checks if the respective products are available.
+If yes, it tries to place the remaining products in that order.
+- Concurrent order processing for orders containing multiple products.
+Goroutines and waitgroups are used to process multiple products in an order simultaneous while maintaining consistency.
 - Bonus Feature
     - Simple UI in the `ui/index.html` file
     - Whenever a new Order/Product/User is added to the system, it is reflected in real time on the UI